 "But God said to him, 'You fool!
 This very night your life is being demanded of you.
 And the things you have prepared, whose will they be?"
 (Luke 12:20)

 Jesus concludes by saying, "So it is with those who store up treasures for themselves but are not rich toward God."
 (Luke 12:21)

-These metals, ink and cloths, and rocks aren't valuable in God's kingdom, and when we die we can't keep these things; and these things won't even be valuable when we die.
+These metals, rocks, and currencies are not valuable in God's kingdom, and when we die we cannot keep these things.
+Also, these things won't even be valuable when we die.

-The only thing that is valuable in God's kingdom is having a relationship with him, which includes understanding God and having knowledge of him and his kingdom, so that we can obey him.
+The only thing that is valuable in God's kingdom is having a relationship with him through our obedience to his expectations.
+It also includes understanding God and having knowledge of him and his kingdom, so that we can obey him.

-Essentially, the only "truly" valuable thing in the entire world is knowing God and being in right relationship with God, the very giver of life.
+Essentially, the only truly valuable thing in the entire world is knowing God and being in a right relationship with God, who is the very giver of life.

-In addition, with the second verse, Jesus is saying that people who are only concerned with becoming wealthy (with whatever they find valuable), instead of becoming "rich" towards God (which is the only thing "truly" valuable) are foolish, because only knowing God is truly valuable.
+In addition, Jesus is saying that people who are only concerned with becoming wealthy (with whatever they find valuable), instead of becoming "rich" towards God are foolish, because only knowing God is truly valuable.